 There are various types of bollard.
 These include Anti-Ram Bollards, Fixed Bollards, Removable Bollards, Telescopic Bollards, Automatic / Automated Bollards along with many other.
-To discuss the types of bollards available and identify which type you need, please call our experienced team on 01329 241 744

 Also known as anti-ram bollards, crash resistant bollards are designed and crash-tested for their ability to withstand the impact of a vehicle.
-These bollards are designed to resist the impact of a car or a truck, which is traveling at a certain speed.
+These bollards are designed to resist the impact of a car or a truck, which is travelling at a certain speed.
 Usually, anti-ram bollards are made of steel and are used to protect military and government properties, which are at a higher risk of vehicle attacks.
 Anti-ram bollards are also used at seaports, airports, industrial and commercial sites to protect their employees and pedestrians from vehicle collisions.

 Non-crash resistant bollards can be used for other purposes such as restricting unauthorised parking, direct traffic, add to the exterior of any place or building for aesthetics.
 They can also be used to cordon off sidewalks, alleys, bike trails, etc. to prevent vehicle access and collisions.